wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_single_core_computing/work_and_speed.md

 **[A.1.q1.3]** On a given core, a program just ran in 14 seconds.
 By what factor should the core speed be increased if you want the program to run in 10 seconds?

+---
+#### Suggested activities

+**[Benchmarking  #1]**: Find on-line resources that provide benchmark results for currently available cores.
+What is the fastest currently available core in terms of floating point benchmarked performance?
+Are there other kinds of benchmarks?

+**[Benchmarking #2]**: Determine the compute speed of a core of your computer by searching for, downloading, and running a freely available floating point benchmark program.